morris/vanilla-todo/README.md

 - Refactored for ES2020
 - Refactored for event-driven communication exclusively
 - Moved original ES5-based version of the study to [/es5](./es5)
-- Added assessment regarding library authoring
+- Added assessment regarding library development

 ### 01/2021